csv1702/Lungs-Disease-Detection-Framework/readme.md

 A deep learning-based framework to detect Lungs diseases from chest X-ray images using Convolutional Neural Networks (CNN).

-# Before Running , download and store dataset in raw folder
+# Before Running , download and store dataset in raw folder & create data, model and required folder according to project structure

 # 🩺Lungs Disease Detection Framework